 Focus on Algebra

 This series of teacher workshops focuses on the content of first year algebra.
 In these workshops, teachers study a purposeful sequence of multiple-entry algebra tasks including algebra problem strings, truly problematic situations, and math congresses.
-The study includes analyzing video of teachers and students, which facilitates a deep understanding of the math content, student strategies, and high-leverage teacher moves.
+The study includes analyzing video of teachers and students, which facilitates a deep understanding of the math content, student strategies, and high-lves.
 Teachers study and discuss: